Happy Birthday Robert De Niro! 5 Of The Actor’s Best Roles

 Taxi Driver

-In this 1970s drama, De Niro plays an insomniac, ex-Marine who works the nightshift driving a cab and grows increasingly detached from reality as he dreams of cleaning up the filthy city.
+In this 1970s drama, De Niro plays an insomniac, ex-Marine who works the night shift driving a cab and grows increasingly detached from reality as he dreams of cleaning up the filthy city.
 Meeting a campaign worker, he becomes obsessed with saving the world.
-First, plotting to assassinate a presidential candidate then turning his attentions towards rescuing a 12-year-old prostitute.
-The film takes on all of De Niro from his heart to his great, his improve “You talkin’ to me?” became legendary from this film.
+First, plotting to assassinate a presidential candidate then turning his attention towards rescuing a 12-year-old prostitute.
+The film takes on all of De Niro from his heart to his great, his improv “You talkin’ to me?” became legendary from this film.

 Taxi Driver (1976).